Notes on Rindler wave packets in Minkowski spacetime: Introduction

+In this paper, we ask a simple question: we revisit the classical red/blue-shift formula within the framework of QFT by tracking, via localized wave packets, how the energy seen by a Rindler observer appears to a Minkowski observer, and determine when the classical red/blue-shift formula is reproduced.
+To the best of our knowledge, this simple question has not been addressed previously.

-The trans-Planckian problem is also relevant to the Unruh effect \cite{Fulling:1972md, Davies:1974th, Unruh:1976db}.
+Our result is related to the Unruh effect \cite{Fulling:1972md, Davies:1974th, Unruh:1976db}.
 The statement that the Minkowski vacuum behaves as a thermal state for Rindler observers is likely true formally for any well-behaved UV-complete quantum field theories (without gravity) \cite{Bisognano:1976za, Unruh:1983ac}.
 However, if we adopt the view that QFT is an effective field theory (EFT) that applies below some cutoff, it is unclear whether the statement is true.
-In the real world, gravity exists, and QFT must have a cutoff near the Planck scale.
+In the Unruh effect, the mixing of the modes by the Bogoliubov transformations plays the key role, and the transformation mixes the low-energy modes for an Rindler observer with the high-energy modes for the Minkowski observer.
+Thus, the thermal property of the Minkowski vacuum for the Rindler observer might get corrections if the theory has a cutoff.
+In the real world, gravity exists, and any QFT description without gravity must have a cutoff near the Planck scale (or another scale).
 At the Planck scale, even the idea of a smooth spacetime may fail.
-We have no guarantee that ordinary QFT remains valid near the Planck scale.
-This trans-Planckian problem also causes issues on the treatment of the bulk subregion in the AdS/CFT correspondence, e.g., the AdS-Rindler reconstruction (or the entanglement wedge reconstruction) as claimed in \cite{Terashima:2020uqu, Terashima:2021klf, Sugishita:2022ldv, Sugishita:2023wjm, Sugishita:2024lee}.
+We have no guarantee that ordinary QFT remains valid near the Planck scale.\footnote{This trans-Planckian problem also causes issues in the treatment of the bulk subregion in the AdS/CFT correspondence, e.g., the AdS-Rindler reconstruction (or the entanglement wedge reconstruction) as claimed in \cite{Terashima:2020uqu, Terashima:2021klf, Sugishita:2022ldv, Sugishita:2023wjm, Sugishita:2024lee}.} From this viewpoint, knowing how the classical redshift formula between Rindler and Minkowski changes in QFT is also crucial for identifying possible limits of the EFT description for the Unruh effect.

-Conversely, by utilizing red/blue-shift effects, one may be able to observe high-energy physics.
-Planck-scale processes near a black-hole horizon can reach a distant observer as signals accessible to current or near-future technology.
-Extremely microscopic physics near the horizon becomes much longer wavelengths and time scales when viewed from far away.
-Classically, this observer-dependent redshift of a particle momentum can be evaluated by a simple coordinate transformation once the particle’s position is fixed.
-Quantum mechanically, however, there is no state in which both position and momentum are simultaneously specified with arbitrary precision; for instance, a momentum eigenstate (a plane wave) is completely delocalized in space.